-- Unity 3D: With a market share of 45% in the Global Game Engine Market and preferred by 47% game developers, Unity is well known when it comes to game engines.
+- Unity 3D: With a market share of 45% in the Global Game Engine Market and preferred by 47% of game developers, Unity is well known when it comes to game engines.
 It is popular among developers and designers for its cross-platform game engine which is widely used in the development of 2D and 3D games.
 Featuring powerful tools like Cinemachine and Timeline, Unity3D enables the artist to create content and gameplay sequences without any engineering or technological know-how.
 Some of the well known features of this game engine are: Multiple Platform Support, Easy Scripting languages, Cost effective, Extensively collected Asset Store, Easy access to Online Tutorials

 - Unreal Engine: A product of Epic Games, Unreal Engine is an award winning complete suite of creation tools for photoreal visuals and real-time immersive experiences.
 Having a vast community of peer developers and forums, developers working on Unreal get access to quick assistance while debugging.
 Having a built in data import and optimization feature helps in repurposing data from a host of DCC, CAD, and BIM formats.
 Packed with real-time ray tracing and film-quality post-process effects, it is easy for the game developers to get the look they desire.
 Unreal and unity3d game engine are two tough competitors dominating major of the gaming industry.

 - Adobe Photoshop: An industry standard in raster graphics editing and digital art, Adobe Photoshop can edit and compose raster images in multiple layers.
 Supporting masks along with several color models and alpha compositing is one of the special features of this design tool.

 - Adobe Illustrator: Contrary to Adobe Photoshop, Adobe Illustrator is a vector graphics editor.
 This software provides results in the logo graphic areas of design and typesetting.
-The basic tools in Illustrator are tools such as selection, pen, paintbrush and pencil for editing/creating images.
+The basic tools in Illustrator are tools such as selection, pen, paintbrush, and pencil for editing/creating images.

 - Maya: A product of AutoDesk, Maya is a 3D computer animation software that models, simulates and renders for game development and visual effects.
 Creating realistic effects to bringing believable characters to life including creating serious effects procedurally with Bifrost is possible with Maya.
-Another addition to Maya is Arnold, a built in integration to see high-quality previews and enable quick iterations to complex characters, scenery and lighting challenges.
+Another addition to Maya is Arnold, a built in integration to see high-quality previews and enable quick iterations to complex characters, scenery, and lighting challenges.

 - 3ds Max: Yet another product of AutoDesk, that is a phenomenal pick for game developers.
 It allows them to create the multiverse in games, unreal environments that is a major segment of design visualization and engaging virtual reality experiences.
 WIth inbuilt automation processes, 3ds Max allows easy scaling up of content production.